 So without that girlish invention of a dress to go by (or the naïve unlimited budget), most of us are at a loss to decide what to wear on our wedding day.
 If that's the case, this A-Z guide of wedding dresses should help you find your way again.

-Accessories Do Have To Match Your Wedding Dress
+Accessories Do Have To Match

-Bridesmaid Dresses Don't Have To Match Your Wedding Dress
+Bridesmaid Dresses Don't Have To Match

 Although it's still done, matching dresses are somewhat outdated now.
 Brides often choose a contrasting colour to their wedding dress which is carried throughout the wedding as the colour theme.
-Why not dress your bridesmaids in different shades of this contrasting colour for a modern twist.
+Why not dress your bridesmaids in different shades of this contrasting colour for a modern twist?

-Check The Workmanship Of Your Wedding Dress
+Check The Workmanship

 For the full-figured bride, choose simple lines that skim rather than hug the figure as they are more slimming.
 Pear-shaped brides should consider A-line wedding dresses as they tend to hide the hips and thighs.
-Tall, thin brides can pretty much get away with any style but should steer away from straight, tight dresses as they often produce a matchstick look rather than to accentuate the feminine curve.
+Tall, thin brides can pretty much get away with any style but should steer away from straight, tight dresses as they often produce a matchstick look rather than helping to accentuate feminine curves.

 Garters And Wedding Dresses